opendocsg/slw-judgments-backfill/2016_SGHC_131/report.md

 first brought the Lassez Product into Singapore and began promoting it to doctors. [note: 88]

-169    The Court of Appeal in _Singsung Pte Ltd v LG 26 Electronics Pte Ltd (trading as L S Electrical Trading)_ [2016] SGCA 33 (“ _Singsung_ ”) made a number of important clarifications on the concept of goodwill.
+169    The Court of Appeal in _Singsung Pte Ltd v LG 26 Electronics Pte Ltd (trading as L S Electrical Trading)_ <span class="citation">[2016] SGCA 33</span> (“ _Singsung_ ”) made a number of important clarifications on the concept of goodwill.
 I note that this decision was handed down after the parties had made their submissions.
 I will begin with some brief remarks on the concept of goodwill, as outlined by the Court of Appeal in _Singsung_.

 170    Goodwill is the legal property protected by the law of passing off.
 Goodwill in the context of passing off is not goodwill in the mark, logo or get-up as such.
 Instead, goodwill is the trading relationship with his customers.
 Viewed from this perspective, passing off is concerned with goodwill in the business as a whole and not its constituent elements such as the mark, logo or get-up that it uses.